meesoft/PhotoLocator/README.md

 ![Screenshot](./SlideshowScreenshot.jpg)

 ## Lossless JPEG crop and rotation
-JPEG images can be cropped and rotated without transcoding loss
+JPG images can be cropped and rotated without transcoding loss

 ## Troubleshooting
 * If PhotoLocator cannot start, you need to install the .NET 6 Desktop Runtime.